johnwcowan/r7rs-work/ContextsCowan.md

 This object bundles up to six basic procedures in terms of which all other procedures on contexts are defined.
-Context instance objects are analogous to SRFI 128 comparators, which bundle up to four procedures that are used to compare two objects of the same type, in terms of which all other comparisons are defined.
+Context instance objects are analogous to SRFI 128 comparators, which bundle up to four procedures that are used to compare two objects of the same type, and in terms of which all other comparisons are defined.

 There are three classes of context types dealt with by this SRFI, known as functors,